quackbarc/garyc-sketch-tweaks/README.md

 ### Other technical tweaks

+* Sketch stats are fetched every 30 seconds instead of 60.
+* Swapping and peeking are properly mutex locked.
+* Swapping and peeking now handle request errors.
+* Swapping and peeking wouldn't send extra `getStats` requests.
 * Gallery canvas is focusable by tabbing.
 * Viewer uses CSS grid for better alignment.
 * Viewer gets hidden by `display: none` instead of purging its HTML.